 Michelle Aebersold, PhD, RN, CHSE, FAAN, is a Clinical Associate Professor and Director of Simulation and Educational Innovation at the University of Michigan School of Nursing.
 Her program of scholarship focuses on the science of learning applied in simulation to align clinician and student practice behaviors with research evidence to improve population health.

 Kristina Thomas Dreifuerst PhD, RN, CNE, ANEF is an Assistant Professor at Indiana University.
 Her research is at the forefront of disciplinary efforts to a) develop, use, and test innovative teaching methods to improve students’ clinical reasoning skills, and b) investigate how teachers can best be prepared to use evidence-based methods including simulation and debriefing to enhance clinical teaching.

-Kim Leighton, PhD, RN, ANEF, is Assistant Dean of Research and Simulation Faculty Development for DeVry Medical International’s Institute for Research and Clinical Strategy.
-Her passion is for simulation faculty development, and her research focuses on creation of psychometrically sound measurement instruments for various aspects of simulation.
+Kim Leighton, PhD, RN, CHSE, CHSOS, ANEF, FAAN , is Executive Director of the Itqan Clinical Simulation and Innovation Center for Hamad Medical Corporation in Doha, Qatar.
+Her passion is simulation faculty development and her research focuses on creation of psychometrically sound measurement instruments for various aspects of simulation.

 Laura T. Gantt, PhD, RN, CEN, NE-BC, is an Associate Professor and Associate Dean for Nursing Support Services in the College of Nursing at East Carolina University.
 Dr. Gantt has published on emergency department and simulation center operations, interprofessional education, and teaching and evaluation with simulations.